-Create a mix in a clear glass jar or another clear container.
-The ingredients make an interesting display.
+Clean, standard size jar, appropriate closure, properly labeled.
+Canned by recommended method (25%) - make an interesting display.
 Include the recipe (for the food item that uses the ingredients in the jar) and a "use by" date (for freshness of the ingredients).